Detailing the process of minting and redeeming BD-Stables

 Thus, we show that no BDX is needed to mint BDEU when the protocol collateral ratio is 100% (fully collateralized).
 Next, we solve for how much BDEU we will get with the 0.05 ETH worth 200 EUR.

 200 BDEU are minted in this scenario.
 Notice how the entire value of BDEU is in euro value of the collateral when the ratio is at 100%.
-Any amount of BDX attempting to be burned to mint BDEU is returned to the user because the second part of the equation cancels to 0 regardless of the value of ZZ and PzP_z.
+Any amount of BDX attempting to be burned to mint BDEU is returned to the user because the second part of the equation cancels to 0 regardless of the value of Z and Pz.

 Example B: Minting BDEU at a collateral ratio of 80% with 0.03 ETH worth 120 EUR (ETH/EUR = 4000) and BDX/EUR =2.